gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 First create the link to the new page.

-To do that, import the `<Link>` component from the `gatsby-link` package that was installed along with the starter.
+To do that, import the `<Link>` component from the `gatsby-link` package that was installed along with Gatsby.

 Unlike the normal HTML `<a>` element, our `Link` component uses `to` for specifying the page you want to link to.
 Let's link to a page with the pathname